-- 3.1 It is recommended that the Democracy and Standards Committee: - 3.1.1 Note the work of the LGA on the campaign and receive further updates from the Monitoring Officer on the campaign and civility in public life programme; and - 3.1.2 Recommends to full Council: - 3.1.2.1 The Leader of the Council signs the Debate Not Hate Public Statement on behalf of the Council; - 3.1.2.2 To commit to the following: - a) To support the 'Debate not Hate' campaign. - b) To work together, across the political groups to promote and uphold high standards of civil behaviour in public and political debate . - c) To establish a reporting mechanism to record and monitor incidents of harassment and abuse. - d) To work with officers to ensure that support is provide to councillors who are experiencing intimidation and abuse. - e) That the Democracy and Standards Committee will review this on an annual basis and will work with the Monitoring Officer to address and challenge ongoing issues and key concerns. - 3.2 Reasons for recommendations The 'Debate not Hate' campaign aims to raise public awareness of the role of councillors in local communities, encourage healthy debate and improve the response to and support those in public life facing abuse and intimidation. - 3.2.1 The support to the campaign promotes high ethical standards in public life which is consistent with the Nolan principles and the Councillor Code of Conduct in accordance with the Localism Act 2011.
+- 3.1.1 It is recommended that: - 3.1.1.1 The Council commits to and accepts the following: - a) To support the 'Debate not Hate' campaign and accept the LGA recommendations in principal. - b) To work together, across the political groups to promote and uphold high standards of civil behaviour in public and political debate. - c) To establish a reporting mechanism to record and monitor incidents of harassment and abuse. - d) To work with officers to ensure that support is provide to councillors who are experiencing intimidation and abuse. - e) That the Democracy and Standards Committee will review this on an annual basis and will work with the Monitoring Officer to address and challenge ongoing issues and key concerns. - 3.1.1.2 The Leader of the Council signs the Debate Not Hate Public Statement on behalf of the Council. - 3.2 Reasons for recommendations The 'Debate not Hate' campaign aims to raise public awareness of the role of councillors in local communities, encourage healthy debate and improve the response to and support those in public life facing abuse and intimidation. - 3.2.1 Other options considered To do nothing, however providing support to the campaign promotes high ethical standards in public life which is consistent with the Nolan principles and the Councillor Code of Conduct in accordance with the Localism Act 2011.